RTEMS/rtems-docs/c-user/configuring_a_system.rst

     <ConfigurationSchedulersClustered>` is present, then it is used as the
     scheduler for up to 32 processors.

+    The memory allocated for this scheduler depends on the :ref:`CONFIGURE_MAXIMUM_PRIORITY` configuration option.

 .. index:: CONFIGURE_SCHEDULER_PRIORITY_SMP

 .. _CONFIGURE_SCHEDULER_PRIORITY_SMP: